 English majors are required to complete 12 credit hours of a foreign language, usually French or Spanish, with a grade of C or better.
-General foreign language requirements can be fulfilled upon the successful completion of course work through the 212 (or 213: Scientific French/German) level.
+General foreign language requirements can be fulfilled upon the successful completion of course work through the 212 level.
 Students may satisfy all or part of this requirement by obtaining satisfactory scores on a CLEP examination.